 In addition to the beautiful books included in our Winter Promise curriculum written and published by Winter Promise themselves, we also enjoyed several other novels we found about Greece.

 These are all Amazon affiliate links which means we will make a small commission if you click through and buy any of these books.
-I include these for your convenience and to support our on-going ministry here in Southeast Asia.
+I include these for your convenience.

 - Thea Stilton and the Missing Myth – I’ve pretty much accepted that if there is a Thea Stilton set in the country we are studying, we will be reading it.
 The girls love them and they learn quite a lot about each country from them.
 Again, I think this theme will be fascinatingly different when I do it with boys!